 Heart was Pet Shop Boys fourth and final chart-topping single and stayed at the top of the charts in the UK for three weeks during April 1988.
 It was the last single to be released from the synthpop duo's biggest-selling album Actually (3x Platinum in the UK and described as the "perfect" pop album by some critics) and their tenth single release overall.

 I still have the CD single which is gathering dust somewhere, but I must dig it out again to listen to the b-side, which is a little gem entitled I Get Excited (You Get Excited Too), which is so good that I think it should have been released as an A-side at some point

-Below: The cover of the Domino Dancing single
+Below: The cover of the Domino Dancing single...

 Elysium was the 2012 album by Pet Shop Boys, and you can hear a free snippet of each track by clicking the album sleeve image above.
 It seems to be dividing opinion amongst the customer reviews at Amazon, with some describing it as "dull" or "boring", mainly because it's not quite as upbeat as their Yes album.
-I guess you can't please all of the people all of the time, but the majority of people are giving the album very good reviews, with some claiming it's their best work yet, although those reviews are likely to come from hardcore fans of Tennant and Lowe.
+I guess you can't please all of the people all of the time, but the majority of people have given the album very good reviews, with some claiming it's their best work yet, although those reviews are likely to come from hardcore fans of Tennant and Lowe.